lf-edge/ekuiper/docs/en_US/guide/sources/builtin/neuron.md

 :::

-In the eKuiper side, all neuron source and sink instances share the same connection, thus the events consumed are also the same.
+In the eKuiper side, all Neuron source and sink instances share the same connection, thus the events consumed are also the same.

 ## Configure Neuron Connector